linnarsson-lab/pysmFISH_auto/README.md

 All the requirements are included in the [setup.py](setup.py) file.

-# Example of the EEL/smFISH data life cycle in the Linnarsson Lab <a name="LifeCycle"></a>
+# EEL/smFISH data life cycle in the Linnarsson Lab <a name="LifeCycle"></a>

 ## Data organisation for EEL/smFISH data:

 **ON PREMISES CLUSTER (MONOD)**
 The cluster has a shared file system
+Each experiment is labelled with a specific tag and

 __DRIVE 1 (fish)__: